MH261102/PDF-TO-MP3/README.md

-# PDF to Speech Converter
+# PDF to MP3 Converter

 This project is a Python application that converts text from a PDF file to speech and saves it as an MP3 file.
 It utilizes the `PyPDF2` library to read the PDF file and `pyttsx3` to convert the extracted text to speech.